cherrynoize/dotfiles/.github/README.md

 #### eww

-Widget windows closers sometimes get stuck open, causing you to accidentally open popup windows when clicking on other windows rather than close them.
+- Widget windows closers sometimes get stuck open, causing you to accidentally open popup windows when clicking on other windows rather than close them.
 To fix this you could restart `eww`, but usually it's enough to click on the pfp icon that open the panel window once to open it, then a second time to close it.
+- `eww` tends to get on top of other windows after being restarted during the session.
+I still haven't found how I could prevent it from happening (all suggestions are welcome).

 #### Music player cover